-Within 24 hours, a pair of wildly different Trump speeches
+Within 24 hours, two wildly different Trump speeches

 Reno, Nev. — Over the course of 24 hours, President Donald Trump gave one speech in which he tore into the media and members of his own Republican Party, and a second urging national unity and love.

 The about-face seemed to reflect an internal debate between calls for moderation and his inclination to let loose.

 Trump weighed in Thursday in a pair of tweets — which he had to edit several times for spelling mistakes — that attacked the press and opposition Democrats.